 16 February 2012 Campaign Launches to Cut Methane, Soot and Reduce Climate Change The United States and a group of international partners launched a new battle in the campaign against climate change, forming a coalition to reduce the release of a subgroup of greenhouse gases (GHG) that have an oversized effect on global warming.

 09 February 2012 New NASA Data Offer Greater Detail in Earth Ice Depletion Satellite observations accumulated over a seven-year period show that the volume of Earth’s land ice mass decreased by 4.3 trillion tons (more than 4,150 cubic kilometers) and increased global sea level by 12 millimeters.
-A research team at the University of Colorado reached these conclusions based on satellite measurements collected from 2003 to 2010 by the NASA/German Aerospace Center Gravity Recovery and Climate Experiment (GRACE).

 26 September 2011 New Data from Pacific May Help Save Coral Reefs A new coral reef observation station is operating in Saipan in the Northern Mariana island chain of the North Pacific.
 The station, installed in August, will transmit an array of environmental observations, providing another monitoring tool for the Coral Reef Early Warning System developed by the U.S. National Oceanic and Atmospheric Administration.